GermanBrainRot/Project-Galileo/README.md

 From the cat’s point of view, it just sees two sick and evil things conspiring against it.
 And about itself, it will probably think: why didn't I run while I still had time?

-In the above, we see the “relative facts” that Rovelli was looking for.
+In the above, we see some of the “relative facts” that Rovelli was looking for.
 But they are relative precisely because they’re not facts at all.

 It is *only* when we take *shared* knowledge transport through further interactions into account that cause and effect emerge.
 It is not really the decay of the Cesium atom that kills the cat, but a sequence of interactions - all dutifully recorded by Herr Schrödinger who does nothing to save the cat! - that leads to the release of poison which then kills the cat which too is not an instantaneous process but a ton of interactions.